Linuxfabrik/monitoring-plugins/check-plugins/redfish-systems/README.md

                         cache expires, in minutes.
 Default: 15 --insecure            This option explicitly allows insecure SSL connections.
-  --no-proxy            Do not use a proxy.
+  --inventory           Output the parsed components as JSON on stdout and
+                        exit OK, instead of running a health check.
+Use this to collect a hardware inventory: the JSON is a single object keyed by component type, so the output of several Redfish checks can be merged into one inventory document with `jq --slurp`.
+Default: False --no-proxy            Do not use a proxy.
   --password PASSWORD   Redfish API password.
   --retries RETRIES     Number of extra attempts if a request to the Redfish